Trial of Patrick Eugene Prendergast: Contemporary medical publications

 There will be a sense of relief that there is a fair prospect of ridding the world of such a monstrosity as Prendergast, and whether these wretches are sane or insane, it can not be denied that the world will be better off when its Prendergasts and [Sante Geronimo Caserios] shall have taken leave of it.
 We can well spare assassins from our midst, and sympathy might much better be expressed with the State, and the families of the victims, than with the murderer.

 It is impossible to entirely lose sight of the magnitude of the crime committed in the examination of this question, and it is an evident truth that if the peace of society is to be maintained, laws respected, and the State preserved, we must not obtrude a defense of technical insanity to shield the perpetrator from the consequences of his crime.
-The insanity, when valid as a defense, should be clear and distinct.
-There are worse perils for a country than the execution of a criminal whose brain may be technically aberrant, and while one view of the humanities would naturally prevent the execution of a maniac, there is no excuse for preserving the worthless lives of those assassins who are simply eccentric.